telerik/reporting-docs/report-items/report-item/properties.md

 ---
 title: Properties and Settings
-page_title: Properties and Settings of the Report definition
+page_title: Properties and Settings of the Report Definition
 description: "Learn what the properties and settings of the Report item are and how to use them to control the design-time and run-time behavior when working with Telerik Reporting."
 slug: report_item_properties_settings
 tags: telerik, reporting, report, item, properties, settings